jasonlau/Wordpress-User-Meta-Manager/readme.txt

 Minor code changes.

 = 1.5.3 =
-Added a new shorttag attribute, which allows you to restrict content based upon multiple meta keys and values.
+Added a new short code attribute, which allows you to restrict content based upon multiple meta keys and values.

 = 1.5.4 =
-Made a slight change to the new json shorttag attribute.
+Made a slight change to the new json short code attribute.

 = 1.5.5 =
 This update adds features which allow you to edit which columns are displayed in the results table.
 Look for the new Edit Columns link.